ryankidd44/ryankidd44.github.io/_posts/2021-10-6-nuclear-war.md

 ## Likelihood of nuclear war

-The yearly likelihood of nuclear war has never been higher (Mecklin, 2021; Select Committee on International Relations, 2019).
-Past nuclear arms control agreements have expired or been abandoned, diplomatic tensions between nuclear states are high and nuclear weapon research and deployment continues unabated (Select Committee on International Relations, 2019).
+The yearly likelihood of nuclear war has never been higher (LordsIRCom, 2019; Mecklin, 2021).
+Past nuclear arms control agreements have expired or been abandoned, diplomatic tensions between nuclear states are high and nuclear weapon research and deployment continues unabated (LordsIRCom, 2019).
 As of May 2019, 13 thousand nuclear weapons are estimated to exist, about two thousand of which are on high alert for immediate deployment in the US, Russia, Britain and France alone (Kristensen & Korda, 2021).
 The United States, under the Trump